kxnalpk/wordhunt.fun/README.md

 # wordhunt.fun
-silly little game in which you have to find correct word from a sentence of random words.
+silly little game in which you have to find correct word from a sentence of random words